-Career highlights include choreographing The Pee-wee Herman Show for Broadway and HBO, choreographing Sting, Kevin Spacey, Oscar Isaac, Renee Fleming, and James Taylor at Carnegie Hall, creating movement for Christopher Lloyd in his return to theater in Our Town, directing/choreographing/writing her award-winning short film How You Look At It, starring Emmy-winner Peter Scolari, at top film festivals all over the world, and directing/choreographing an original comedy series which both Indiewire and Buzzfeed named a 'must see'.
+Career highlights include choreographing The Pee-Wee Herman Show for Broadway and HBO, working with Sting, Oscar Isaac, Renée Fleming, and James Taylor at Carnegie Hall, creating movement for Christopher Lloyd in his return to theater in Our Town, directing/choreographing/writing her award-winning short film How You Look At It, starring Emmy-winner Peter Scolari, and premiering it at top film festivals all over the world, and directing/choreographing an original comedy series which both Indiewire and Buzzfeed named a 'must see'.
 Most recently, her work premiered in Grammy-winner Clint Black's new musical Looking For Christmas at The Old Globe.

-Her talents have been sought out by top names in the industry including NBC/Universal Television, Disney Theatricals, The Cartoon Network, Nickelodeon, and Richard Frankel Productions.
+Her talents have been sought out by top names in the industry including Amazon Studios, NBC Universal Television, Disney Theatricals, The Cartoon Network, Nickelodeon, Richard Frankel Productions, and The Sacramento Ballet.

-Many of her outstanding projects as a choreographer have earned her significant praise including the Off-Broadway shows Click, Clack, Moo (Lortel nomination) and The Toxic Avenger Musical (Lucille Lortel Award, Joe A. Callaway Award, Toronto’s DORA Award nominations).
-Plus her dance comedy Supernovas garnered her a Golden Nose Award, and her unique vision earned the cirque-style show Onirique a Big E Award.
-The Great Conjurer gave her a nomination for a New York Innovative Theatre Award for Choreography.
-One of her recent Off-Broadway musicals she choreographed, Murder For Two, had a successful Off-Broadway run and 2 national tours, and recently had an international premiere in Calgary.
+Many of her outstanding projects as a choreographer have earned her significant praise, awards, and nominations; including the Off-Broadway shows Click, Clack, Moo (Lucille Lortel Award nomination), and The Toxic Avenger Musical (Lucille Lortel, Joe A. Callaway, and Toronto’s DORA Award nominations).
+Her dance comedy Supernovas won her a Golden Nose Award, and her unique vision as a director earned the cirque-style show Onirique a Big E Award.
+The Great Conjurer gave her a nomination for a New York City Innovative Theatre Award for Choreography.
+One of her recent Off-Broadway musicals she choreographed, Murder For Two, had a successful Off-Broadway run, 2 national tours, and recently had an international premiere in Calgary.

-Wendy is an alumna of the Lincoln Center Director’s Lab 2009, and the Broadway industry showcase Dancebreak 2008.
-She has also appeared as a guest panelist for San Francisco Dance Film Festival: The Director's Eye, The Eugene O'Neill Theater Center, The League of Professional Theater Women, and Stage Directors and Choreographers Foundation seminars.
-She received a degree in archaeology from Boston University and is a proud member of the Stage Directors and Choreographers Society.
+Wendy is an alumna of the Lincoln Center Directors Lab, Dancebreak, Broadway Dance Lab, and National Choreographers Lab.
+She has also appeared as a guest panelist for San Francisco Dance Film Festival: The Director's Eye, The Eugene O'Neill Theater Center, The League of Professional Theater Women at The Apollo, and Stage Directors and Choreographers Foundation.
+She received a degree in archaeology from Boston University, and is a proud member of the Stage Directors and Choreographers Society.

 Photos by Donald Bowers